 Okay, some of us might have used computers when we were at school and we all sat and watched documentaries on the television, but we certainly didn’t have access to things like tablet computers in the classroom.
 They didn’t even exist!

 These devices are the first reason why technology is improving education today.
 They’re being used instead of the traditional books and textbooks, with children able to have literature downloaded straight onto their tablets just like adults would download the latest copies of their favourite novels from places like the eBooks by Sainsbury’s store and they are proving to be much more popular than paperbacks – just because they’re gadgets!
 Come on, would you prefer to learn using an old textbook or a shiny tablet?
 It’s a no-brainer.

-The use of apps on tablets has proven to be a huge hit in classrooms around the world, with many developers creating games and educational tools that teachers and students can use to their advantage.
+The use of apps on tablets like the best standalone drawing tablet, has proven to be a huge hit in classrooms around the world, with many developers creating games and educational tools that teachers and students can use to their advantage.
 Students will pay attention to the games and strive to improve and these kind of lessons can be much more beneficial in getting the point across and helping the students to understand than reading from a textbook.

 Another good use of technology in schools is that they can take tests and get feedback instantaneously using laptops or tablets without having to wait for the teacher to mark their work.
 They can see on the screen when they’ve got the maths equation right or wrong, or if they have misspelled a word because of word processing software having the ability to highlight any errors.

 Using computers also makes lessons more interactive and, therefore, keeps the interest of the students.
 It’s easy for some to let their minds wander towards the end of the day, what they’re going to have for lunch or to doodling on their notepads.
 However, if they are constantly engaged by tapping their screens or typing, they’re much more likely to be paying attention to the lesson and – hopefully – learning more.